Cytracom/django-coding-challenge/README.md

 The project includes a List API for Movies at `localhost:8080/api/movies`

 ## Your Task

+All of the relevant code for these tasks lives in `coding_challenge/movies/`

 Your task is to extend this project wth some new endpoints and features, as follows: